Development partnership in Indonesia

 PAMSIMAS is the Indonesian Government's national program for rural water supply and sanitation.
 The program aims to increase the number of under-served rural, peri-urban and urban slum populations accessing sustainable water supply, sanitation and basic infrastructure services.
 Through PAMSIMAS we work with communities to plan, finance, manage and maintain their water supply and sanitation systems and improve hygiene behaviour.

-As of December 2019, our joint efforts with the Indonesian Government had enabled about 17.8 million people to access improved water facilities (such as piped water into houses and public taps), and 16 million people to access improved sanitation facilities (such as flush toilets or improved pit latrines).
+As of December 2020, our joint efforts with the Indonesian Government had enabled about 20.8 million people to access improved water facilities (such as piped water into houses and public taps), and 16.2 million people to access improved sanitation facilities (such as flush toilets or improved pit latrines.
 PAMSIMAS is delivered by the Indonesian Ministry of Public Works and Housing, and is co-financed by Australia and the World Bank.

 During the COVID pandemic, PAMSIMAS has introduced COVID-safe protocols that are allowing continued delivery of water and sanitation services, which are now more critical than ever.